Cleaning grocery cooler cases regularly should be a no-brainer.

 - Lost Sales: Poorly maintained coolers compromise food quality, leading to an unappetizing look, smell and texture.
 Eventually food will spoil and have to be thrown away.

-All of these outcomes are bad, but not nearly as damaging as the risk making a consumer ill.
-If not cleaned properly and frequently, cooler shelving, and areas behind, them can harbor potentially dangerous contaminants, creating a very high risk of biological contamination and compromising food safety.
+All of these outcomes are bad, but not nearly as damaging as the risk of making a consumer sick.
+If not cleaned properly and frequently, cooler shelving, and areas behind them can harbor potentially dangerous contaminants, creating a very high risk of biological contamination and compromising food safety.
+Regular cleaning removes this risk.

 You Can’t Hide a Dirty Cooler